 ULIS manufactures products from a state-of-the-art 8-inch (200 mm) wafer facility that offers customers:

 ULIS’ thermal image and activity sensors are MEMS-based microbolometers, which convert long-wave infrared radiation into visible images.

-Since its inception in 2002, ULIS has acquired in-depth knowledge of the basic building blocks that form a microbolometer thermal sensor:
+Since its inception in 2002, ULIS has acquired in-depth knowledge of the basic building blocks that form a microbolometer-based thermal sensor:

 ULIS has developed substantial know-how in CMOS technology, using it to design readout integrated circuits (ROICs) that collect, skim, and arrange the current from each pixel in the microbolometer’s array to deliver a useful video signal.

 Since operating temperature range and power consumption are critical to any heat-sensitive electronic device, and, especially, compact devices, ULIS’ ROICs have been fine-tuned to operate over a wide range of temperatures.
 They require less energy than other sensors.